 It’s only after you file your taxes that the IRS has a 10-year time limit to collect monies owed.
-State tax agency have their own rule and many have more time to collect.
+State tax agencies have their own rule and many have more time to collect.
 For example, California has up to 20 years after you file to collect.

 Just because you didn’t file your return doesn’t mean the IRS won’t file one for you.
 The IRS may file a Substitution for Return or SFR on your behalf.
 Don’t think of this as a complementary tax filing service.
 The IRS won’t give you any of the exemptions or deductions that rightfully belong to you.

 Once an SFR is filed, you will be sent a notice to accept the tax liability as filed in this alternate return.
 If you don’t respond, the IRS will issue a notice of deficiency.
-At this point the tax is consider owed by you and the IRS can begin the collection process.
+At this point, the tax is considered owed by you and the IRS can begin the collection process.
 To encourage payment, a levy can be placed on your wages or bank accounts.
 A federal tax lien may also be placed against your real property.

-If a SFR was filed, you don’t have to accept the outcome.
+If an SFR was filed, you don’t have to accept the outcome.
 You can go back and refile those years and include any available deductions.
 Chances are you can decrease the tax owed, as well as the interest and penalties.

 You may want to file your old returns before a demand is made.
 There’s no time limit for submitting a previously unfiled return.
 However, if you’d like to claim your refund, you have up to three years from the due date of the return.
 It may be a good idea to speak with an experienced tax attorney or CPA before filing old returns.
-But, here’s some benefits of getting missing tax returns filed:
+But, here are some benefits of getting missing tax returns filed:

 If your debt is more than $10,000, you might consider a Partial Payment Installment Agreement (PPIC) where the IRS agrees to accept less than the total you owe.
 The IRS will only agree to a PPIC if it’s clear that the monthly payments you can make will not cover your total taxes due for many years.

 An offer in compromise (OIC) is an agreement between a taxpayer and the IRS that settles a taxpayer's tax liabilities for less than the full amount owed.
-If you can fully pay your liability through an installment agreement or other means, won't generally qualify for an OIC.
+If you can fully pay your liability through an installment agreement or other means, you won't generally qualify for an OIC.